Homes For Sale

-On trend architecture can include stone and brick facades, nods to the "olde world" with corbels and turrets, or even Texas prairie style featuring large front porches and little or no brick at all.
+On trend architecture can include a European flair, or stone and brick facades as nods to the "olde world" with corbels and turrets.
+Texas prairie style is popular, featuring large front porches and little or no brick at all.
 Modern contemporary design is becoming more available as well.

 Desirable Floor Plans

 Open floor-plans are most prevalent throughout Texas, and it's no different in the Alliance area.
 Living rooms open to kitchen and breakfast rooms are often separated by a large island or breakfast bar.
 If the home is a two story, the primary bedroom will most often be located on the first floor with secondary bedrooms upstairs.

 Two story homes are most typical as today's buyers often want a room count that requires more square footage than can be accommodated on an average lot size.

 Preowned Homes in Alliance: Both Well Established or Newer

 The Alliance area has been on the radar of home buyers for many years.
-Folks started looking in that direction for access to more affordable land as Southlake, Keller and now Trophy Club grew and built out.
+Folks started looking in that direction for access to more affordable land as Southlake, Keller and now Trophy Club and Roanoke grew and built out.

-As an example, the neighborhood of Heritage, generally considered to be close to the southern edge of the Alliance region, was one of the first additions in the area with home construction beginning in 2001.
+As an example, the neighborhood of Heritage, generally considered to be close to the southern edge of the Alliance region, was one of the first additions in the area.
+Construction began there in early 2001.

 The vast majority of residents in preowned homes throughout the Alliance region are required to be members of their neighborhood association.
 Just like the newer neighborhoods, these established areas also offer parks, greenbelts, and trails.

-No matter the age of the neighborhood, new or preowned, most all subdivisions in the Alliance area include community amenity centers with pools and ball fields plus the organizations to keep neighbors busy with everything from book clubs to children's playgroups.
+No matter the age of the neighborhood, new or preowned, most all subdivisions in the Alliance area include community amenity centers with pools and ball fields plus organizations to keep neighbors busy with everything from book clubs to children's playgroups.